Xenophobia and discrimination in Turkey

-In Turkey, racism and ethnic discrimination are present in its society and throughout its history, including institutional racism against non-Muslim and non-Sunni minorities.
-This appears mainly in the form of negative attitudes and actions by some people towards people who are not considered ethnically Turkic, notably Kurds, Armenians, Arabs, Assyrians, Greeks and Jews.
+In Turkey, xenophobia and discrimination are present in its society and throughout its history, including ethnic discrimination, religious discrimination and institutional racism against non-Turkish, non-Kemalist, non-Muslim and non-Sunni minorities.
+This appears mainly in the form of negative attitudes and actions by some people towards people who are not considered ethnically Turkish, notably Kurds, Armenians, Arabs, Assyrians, Greeks, Jews, and peripatetic groups like Romani people, Domari, Abdals and Lom.
+In recent years, racism in Turkey has increased towards Middle Eastern nationals such as Syrian refugees, Afghan, Pakistani, and African migrants.

-In recent years, racism in Turkey has increased towards rather Middle Eastern nationals such as Syrian refugees, Afghan, Pakistani, and African migrants.
+There is also reported rising resentment towards the influx of Russians, Ukrainians and maybe Belarusians and Bulgarians in the country as a result of the Ukrainian war from Turks whom claim it is creating a housing crisis for locals.

 Overview

 Racism and discrimination in Turkey can be traced back to the Ottoman Empire.
-In the 1860s Some Ottoman Turkish intellectuals such as Ali Suavi stated that:
+In the 1860s, some Ottoman Turkish intellectuals such as Ali Suavi stated that: